 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for your roof tear-off in Buckeye?
-Most jobs require a 20-yard container: our rule of thumb for asphalt shingles is two-thirds of a cubic yard per square.
-We set this low-wall roll-off to help with loading; the tonnage is manageable for most residential roofing projects in Maricopa.
+How big a roll-off do you actually need for your Buckeye roof?
+Most jobs require a 20-yard container; the conversion rule is simple: one square of asphalt shingles equals roughly two-thirds of a cubic yard.
+Our low-wall roll-off makes loading simple; it keeps your total tonnage within standard limits for residential tear-offs across Maricopa.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Buckeye residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.